Alcohol and the Kindling Effect: Everything You Need To Know

 Sparking Change Beyond the Bottle

-Most importantly, let’s remember that although certain aspects of the alcohol journey, such as withdrawal, can be increasingly challenging, the reverse is also true.
-Positive changes in the brain have a type of “kindling” effect of their own: the more we explore life beyond booze and the more our brain chemistry returns to normal levels, the more joys we tend to discover.
-In other words, positive changes and the rewards that come with them tend to grow exponentially, if we let them.
-In the words of author Joseph Campbell, “We must be willing to let go of the life we planned so as to have the life that is waiting for us.”
+Most importantly, let’s remember that although certain aspects of the alcohol journey (such as withdrawal) can be increasingly challenging, the reverse is also true.
+Positive changes in the brain have a type of “kindling” effect of their own: the more we explore life beyond booze and the more our brain chemistry restores to normal levels, the greater amounts of joy we tend to discover.
+In other words, positive change and the rewards that come with it tends to grow exponentially, if we let it.
+In the words of Joseph Cambpbell, “We must be willing to let go of the life we planned so as to have the life that is waiting for us.”

 Summary FAQs